HL7/fhir-shorthand/input/pagecontent/index.md

 `* {path} {min}..{max}`

-As in FHIR, min and max are integers, and max can be *, representing unbounded.
+As in FHIR, min and max are non-negative integers, and max can also be *, representing unbounded.

 Cardinalities must follow [rules of FHIR profiling](https://www.hl7.org/fhir/conformance-rules.html#cardinality), namely that the min and max cardinalities must stay within the constraints of the parent.